 Fawcett said that while he is open to discussing anything, the city needs a performing-arts centre.
 The proposed facility would include space for the Kamloops Symphony Orchestra, Western Canada Theatre, travelling groups, larger schools and other user groups.

 Sagebrush Theatre, out of which the groups usually perform, is closed until at least the fall, due to a cracked roof truss.
 The closure has left arts groups scrambling to find suitable space and are currently performing in churches and at the Coast Kamloops Hotel and Conference Centre in Aberdeen.

 The performing-arts centre proposal is in the council’s hands and no direction on the $70 million venture has so far been made clear.
 However, council did include in its recent four-year strategic plan the priority of livability, including council direction to “explore options for community cultural facilities.”

 Fawcett, who owns the Kelson Group — a Kamloops-based property-management company — is a local philanthropist and businessman who offered millions of dollars worth of land and design plans to resurrect a plan for a performing -arts centre in downtown Kamloops.
-The 103,000-square-foot centre would include three theatres, with 1,200, 450 and 75 to 100 seats, respectively.
+The 103,000-square-foot centre would include three theatres, with 1,200, 450 and 75 to 100 seats.
 The proposal includes 36,000 square feet of underground parking for 70 spaces, with the option of adding additional layers of underground parking if the city chooses.